EDIorg/data-package-best-practices/datapackage-design-BP/in_other_repositories.md

 Example data packages
 ---------------------

 Each of the EDI data packages below contain dataTable entities with links to data in outside repositories.
-These dataTables serve as the manifests (inventories) for the datasets held in outside respositories, as described in the rest of the metadata.
+These dataTables serve as the manifests (inventories) for the datasets held in outside repositories, as described in the rest of the metadata.
 The EML abstract and methods element give detailed access and citation instructions.

 **Table 3.** Linked data packages at EDI that provide examples of the best practices in this document.